Skip to Content

 Call us at (832) 299-1990 and schedule your confidential consultation with our Pasadena child custody lawyer.

-Why Work With Our Child Custody Lawyers in Pasadena?
+Why Work With Our Child Custody Lawyer in Pasadena?

 With 17 years representing families across Harris County, our team brings real-world understanding to child custody cases and contested conservatorship matters.
 We know every parent approaches this process with different priorities and backgrounds.
 That’s why we start by listening to what matters most to you, asking clear questions, and keeping you fully informed at each step.